Revisiting Performance Claims for Chest X-Ray Models Using Clinical Context: Results

-We observe that when stratifying our dataset based on the pre-test probabilities produced by our text classifiers, statistically significant performance gaps emerge across our subgroups across several labels, particularly when comparing the ``low risk'' (bottom 25\%) quantile against the ``higher risk'' (top 25\%) quantile of pre-test probabilities (see \cref{fig:threshold_evaluation} for results using the text classifiers trained on LM embeddings).
+We observe that when stratifying our dataset based on the pre-test probabilities (based on prior notes) produced by our text classifiers, statistically significant performance gaps emerge across our subgroups across several labels, particularly when comparing the ``low risk'' (bottom 25\%) quantile against the ``higher risk'' (top 25\%) quantile of pre-test probabilities (see \cref{fig:quantile_lm_auroc,tab:quantile_lm_auroc} for results using the text classifiers trained on LM embeddings).
 Notably, images within the lower quantiles of the text classifier predictions tend to yield higher vision model performance, which decreases as we move to higher quantiles.
-For example, the vision model’s AUROC for Edema decreases from $0.91$ in the bottom ``low-risk'' quantile to $0.81$ in the top ``high-risk'' quantile, a statistically significant difference.
-Similarly, we observe that vision model performance for Atelectasis decreases from $0.825$ in the bottom quantile to $0.74$ in the top quantile.
-These examples indicate that vision models generally perform best on cases where the pre-test probability is low, and may indicate that current models are most useful as a tool for evaluating cases already believed to be low risk.
-We observe similar results when using BoW representation instead of LM embeddings, as shown in \cref{fig:BoW_threshold} in the Appendix.
+For example, the vision model’s AUROC for Edema decreases from $0.9$ in the bottom ``low-risk'' quantile to $0.812$ in the top ``high-risk'' quantile, a statistically significant difference.
+Similarly, we observe that vision model performance for Atelectasis decreases from $0.831$ in the bottom quantile to $0.738$ in the top quantile.
+These examples indicate that vision models generally perform best on cases where the pre-test probability is low.